Parkinson - Drewvale

 Parkinson - Drewvale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Parkinson-Drewvale's cultural diversity is notable, with 45.7% of residents speaking a language other than English at home and 46.5% born overseas.
-Christianity is the predominant religion in Parkinson-Drewvale, accounting for 45.9% of its population.
-The 'Other' religious category represents 3.8%, which is similar to Greater Brisbane's figure.
+Parkinson-Drewvale has high cultural diversity, with 45.7% speaking a language other than English at home and 46.5% born overseas as of the 2016 Census.
+Christianity is the main religion, comprising 45.9%.
+The 'Other' religious category represents 3.8%, similar to Greater Brisbane's 3.8%.

 Frequently Asked Questions - Diversity